+NOSQL.
+Building Scalable Databases: Denormalization, the NoSQL Movement and Digg.
 Database normalization is a technique for designing relational database schemas that ensures that the data is optimal for ad-hoc querying and that modifications such as deletion or insertion of data does not lead to data inconsistency.

-Database de normalization is the process of optimizing your database for reads by creating redundant data.
-A consequence of denormalization is that insertions or deletions could cause data inconsistency if not uniformly applied to all redundant copies of the data within the database.
-Building Scalable Databases: Denormalization, the NoSQL Movement and Digg
+Welcome to HBase!
+Amazon's Dynamo.
 In two weeks we’ll present a paper on the Dynamo technology at SOSP, the prestigious biannual Operating Systems conference.

 Dynamo is internal technology developed at Amazon to address the need for an incrementally scalable, highly-available key-value storage system.
 The technology is designed to give its users the ability to trade-off cost, consistency, durability and performance, while maintaining high-availability.
 Let me emphasize the internal technology part before it gets misunderstood: Dynamo is not directly exposed externally as a web service; however, Dynamo and similar Amazon technologies are used to power parts of our Amazon Web Services, such as S3.
 We submitted the technology for publication in SOSP because many of the techniques used in Dynamo originate in the operating systems and distributed systems research of the past years; DHTs, consistent hashing, versioning, vector clocks, quorum, anti-entropy based recovery, etc. The official reference for the paper is: Amazon.com.
 Database Sharding.
 CodeFutures offers an effective sharding solution with our product, dbShards.